 Skills I bring to council:

-- Background in education, supporting our city schools
+- Background in education, supporting our city schools via the Education Advisory Committee

 - Years studying Spanish as part of both of my degrees, reaching out to Spanish-speaking neighbors